um-logo

 3) Inditex

-Fast Retailing is a Japan based apparel company which has a market cap of $78.63 billion making ti the 7th biggest apparel company in the world.
-It runs multiple brands and here are some which make up its revenue – UNIQLO International (52%), followed by UNIQLO Japan with 32.20%, GU contributes 10.70% to the total revenue, while Global Brands account for 5.10%.
+Fast Retailing is a Japan-based apparel company that has a market cap of $99.65 billion, making it the 5th biggest apparel company in the world.
+It runs multiple brands and here are some which make up its revenue: UNIQLO International (52%), followed by UNIQLO Japan with 32.20%, GU contributes 10.70% to the total revenue, while Global Brands account for 5.10%.

 8) Cintas

-Cintas is the global leader in selling and renting workwear and uniforms and also the world’s 8th biggest apparel company with a market cap of $72.14 billion.
-Cintas generates 78.25% of its revenue from uniforms rentals dn selling, 10.79% from first aid and safety services while the remaining 10.96% comes from other segments.
+Cintas is the global leader in selling and renting workwear and uniforms, and also the world’s 8th biggest apparel company with a market cap of $83.86 billion.
+Cintas generates 78.25% of its revenue from uniform rentals and sales, 10.79% from first aid and safety services, while the remaining 10.96% comes from other segments.

 Cintas looks forward to climbing up this ladder further as the global uniforms and workwear market grows.